Wroxeter: History

 The Roman city is first documented in Ptolemy's 2nd century Geography as one of the cities of the Cornovii tribe, along with Chester (Deva Victrix).

-Following the Roman withdrawal from Britain around AD 410, the Cornovians seem to have divided into Pengwern and Powys.
+Following the Roman withdrawal from Britain around AD 410, the Cornovians seem to have divided into Pengwern and Powys, although the territorial name may have continued into this period.
 The minor Magonsæte sub-kingdom also emerged in the area in the interlude between Powysian and Mercian rule.
 Viroconium may have served as the early post-Roman capital of Powys prior to its removal to Mathrafal sometime before 717, following famine and plague in the area.
 The city has been variously identified with the Cair Urnarc and Cair Guricon which appeared in the 9th-century History of the Britons's list of the 28 cities of Britain.

 N. J. Higham proposes that Wroxeter became the eponymous capital of an early sub-Roman kingdom known as the Wrocensaete, which he asserts was the successor territorial unit to Cornovia.
 The literal meaning of Wrocensaete is 'those dwelling at Wrocen', which Higham interprets as Wroxeter.
 It may refer quite specifically to the royal court itself, in the first instance, and only by extension to the territory administered from the court.

 The Roman city was rediscovered in 1859 when workmen began excavating the baths complex.
 A replica Roman villa was constructed in 2010 for a Channel 4 television programme called Rome Wasn't Built in a Day and was opened to the public on 19 February 2011.

+On 1 April 1986 the parish was abolished and merged with Uppington to form "Uppington & Wroxeter".